Saturday, August 02, 2008

 Below is a picture (from the Crazy Horse Memorial website) depicting the long-range plan of the project.

-be carved in three feet tall letters along side the sculpture, and the Indian Museum of North America will be housed in a multi-storied, 350-foot diameter Hogan, separated from the mountain by a reflecting pool.
+The plan calls for a 563-foot-high mountain carving-in-the-round to dominate the park.
+A poem written by Korczak will be carved in three feet tall letters along side the sculpture, and the Indian Museum of North America will be housed in a multi-storied, 350-foot diameter Hogan, separated from the mountain by a reflecting pool.
 (The current museum/visitor center is outstanding, and offers a very thorough and detailed history of the Lakota Sioux Indians, the events of the Wounded Knee Massacre and the cultures and traditions of the North American Indian tribes.)

 There are plans for a University and Medical Training Center, dormitories, and avenues lined with sculptural portraits of famous Native Americans.
 And, ultimately, visitors WILL be able to drive, or walk, around a spring-fed lake to the other side of the sculpture.